 BA (Hons), MA, BEd, PhD

-Jaime Malic recently completed her PhD in Educational Leadership and Policy at the Ontario Institute for Studies in Education at the University of Toronto.
-Her research focused on leadership values and practices in independent schools in Ontario.
-Jaime has more than ten years of experience as an educator in both independent and public schools.
-She currently teaches AP Capstone Seminar and senior English courses at St. Clement’s School.
-Jaime has served as both a Reader for AP Capstone Seminar and a writer on the Item-Writing Committee for the Ontario Secondary School Literacy Test.
-She has written for Independent Teacher and presented on various topics at the Conference of Independent Teachers of English Annual Conference, the Ontario Advanced Placement Administration Conference, and the Advanced Placement Annual Conference.
+Jaime Malic completed her PhD in Educational Leadership and Policy at the Ontario Institute for Studies in Education at the University of Toronto; her research focused on leadership values and practices in independent schools in Ontario.
+Jaime has fifteen years of experience as an educator in both independent and public schools.
+She currently teaches both AP Capstone Seminar and AP Research, as well as senior English courses at St. Clement’s School.
+Jaime has served as a Reader for AP Capstone Seminar, written for Independent Teacher and Independent Ideas, and presented on various topics at the American Educational Research Association’s Annual Conference, the Conference of Independent Teachers of English Annual Conference, the Ontario Advanced Placement Administration Conference, and the Advanced Placement Annual Conference.

 William J. McCausland